minipief/pyva/doc/source/data_structures.rst

    Sketch of DynamicMatrix.

-To summarize, the main extension of DynamicMatrix to LinearMatrix is, that all dimensions of the three dimensional array are linked to either degrees of freedom of xdata, for example frequency as shown in figure :ref:`fig-dynmat`.
+To summarize, the main extension of :class:`~pyva.data.matrixClasses.DynamicMatrix` to :class:`~pyva.data.matrixClasses.LinearMatrix` is, that all dimensions of the three dimensional array are linked to either degrees of freedom of xdata, for example frequency as shown in figure :ref:`fig-dynmat`.

 An example for a dynamic stiffness matrix is::